bruceauyeung/plasmoid-drop2YaST/README.md

 plasmoid-drop2YaST
 ==================
-this plasmoid helps you install packages directly from openSUSE ymp files, all you need to do is dropping a ymp file link onto this plasmoid.
+this plasmoid helps you install packages directly from openSUSE ymp file links, all you need to do is dropping a ymp file link onto this plasmoid.